 Coaching tip: Don’t only use your

 This is the second example of an InnerLifeSkills deepened value question.
-Our coaches receive 6 pages of notes on deepening the value questions and methods because this is such an important part of coaching.
+Our coaches receive six pages of notes on deepening the value questions and methods because this is an important part of coaching.

 If you don’t find somebody’s why you can’t find their way.
-Please don’t make the mistake of trying to use your why (your reason) to motivate someone else to take action.
+Please don’t make the mistake of using your why (your reason) to motivate someone else to take action.

 Excavate their best reason, their most inspiring purpose behind their goal — and you will have a way to motivate them.

 #16: How will you know that you are there?

 Coaching tip: Clarify and get evidence about what someone means.

 It’s amazing how many times we assume we understand what somebody says.
 If you asked 20 people if they want to be happy, I’m sure most of them would say yes.
 But what would they mean by the word happy?

 This type of question is called an evidence question.
 It is specifically used when working to establish a contract, which is the defined outcome for a coaching session, or when excavating a goal.